hpc/charliecloud/doc/ch-image.rst

 3. :code:`uname -m` and image registries often use different names for the same architecture.
-For example, what :code:`uname -m` reports as "x86_64" is known to registries as "amd64". :code:`--arch=host` should translate if needed, but it's useful to know this is happening.
+For example, what :code:`uname -m` reports as "x86_64" is known to registries as "amd64". :code:`--arch=host` should translate if needed, but it’s useful to know this is happening.
    Directly specified architecture names are passed to the registry without translation.